If you made any changes in Pure these will be visible here soon.

 Before Lincoln, I led the English, Film, Communications and Media Studies department at Anglia Ruskin University in Cambridge, which included a comprehensive languages programme, and for a period was Associate Dean for Learning and Teaching there.

-I have served several external roles, including as Board member of the Media Archives for Central England, as Chair of the Trustees of Wintercomfort for the Homeless and as a funding board member of the Cambridgeshire Film Consortium.
-I remain a Trustee for the English and Media Centre, a national body for literacy, and am also on the Board for the Forum Trust in Norwich.
+I have undertaken several external roles, including as Board member of the Media Archives for Central England, as Chair of the Trustees of Wintercomfort for the Homeless, as Trustee for the English and Media Centre, a national body for literacy, member of the Board of Threshold Studios (a digital media agency), and as a founding board member of the Cambridgeshire Film Consortium.
+I also served as Chair of the Latin America Network for Universities UK International between 2021 and 2024.

-I read Modern Languages at St John's College, Cambridge where my passion for film began when I was encouraged to explore it as a medium through which to discover new cultures.
+As a first generation university student, I read Modern Languages at St John's College, Cambridge where my passion for film began when I was encouraged to explore it as a medium through which to discover new cultures.
 I completed an Erasmus-funded Master’s in European Film and Media, based in Dijon and Manchester, before returning to work in the International Projects Division of the University of Cambridge’s Examinations Syndicate.
-I travelled across South East Asia, teaching and training English teachers.
+I travelled across South East Asia, teaching in community centres and helping to train English teachers.

 I completed my PhD at Sheffield in Hispanic Studies and continue to conduct research on Latin American cinema and cultural policy, travelling to the region annually for fieldwork.